sophialyj/system-design-primer/README.md

 ##### Consistent Hashing
+key --- hash function --> where to read and write, replicate on the next two nodes Strong consistency: R + W > N(number of replicas)
 Here you have a number of nodes in a cluster of databases, or in a cluster of web caches.
 How do you figure out where the data for a particular key goes in that cluster -- consistent hashing.
 The same key will always return the same hash code.
 Since the overall hashtable is distributed across many VNs, we need a way to map each key to the corresponding VN.
 One way is to use